gh4rib/My-NixOS/README.md

 This effectively gives you a dual-personality workstation: a hybrid-graphics Wayland desktop for daily analysis, and a strict Xen hypervisor for advanced compartmentalization research.

+---

+## ⚡ Custom CachyOS Kernel Integration
-Since the popular Chaotic Nyx project was suddenly archived and killed in December 2025, the `xddxdd/nix-cachyos-kernel` repository has become the absolute gold standard for getting these highly tuned kernels on NixOS.

-Because your 10th Gen Ice Lake CPU natively supports AVX-512 instructions, compiling the kernel with the `x86_64-v4` optimizations (like you specified in your original file) will yield fantastic performance improvements.
+Since the popular Chaotic Nyx project was archived, the `xddxdd/nix-cachyos-kernel` repository has become the gold standard for getting highly tuned kernels on NixOS.
+Because this setup is optimized for CPUs that natively support AVX-512 instructions, compiling the kernel with `x86_64-v4` optimizations yields fantastic performance improvements.

-To safely inject these custom kernels into your setup without breaking the rest of your system, you have to split the configuration into two parts: adding the Flake input, and defining the boot menu specialisations.
+To safely inject these custom kernels without breaking the rest of your system, the configuration splits the process into two parts: adding the Flake input, and defining the boot menu specialisations.

 ### Step 1: Update `flake.nix` (The Input & Overlay)

-You must first tell your Nix system where to fetch the CachyOS packages from and apply them as an "overlay" over your standard packages.

-Add the `nix-cachyos-kernel` input to your `flake.nix`, and make sure to use the `release` branch so you actually hit the binary cache (saving you from compiling a kernel for hours!).
+You must tell your Nix system where to fetch the CachyOS packages from and apply them as an overlay.
+Add the `nix-cachyos-kernel` input to your `flake.nix`, ensuring you use the `release` branch to hit the binary cache.

 ```nix
 {